qfpl/blog/content/drafts/reflex/growing-a-date-picker-1.md

 ## Stay a while, and listen.

-In the interests of learning more about [FRP] and [Reflex], I decided to try to build a component that appears in many a user facing application, the date picker.
+In the interests of learning more about [FRP] and [Reflex], I decided to attempt to build a component that appears in many a user facing application, the date picker.
 This series will be a tale of that process.
 The goal is to document as much as I can about designing, implementing, and debugging the component.
 As well as the lessons learned along the way, so expect to see me making lots of mistakes.

 If I am successful then the Reflex ecosystem gains a sufficiently generic date picker widget.
-Or I'll do everything wrong, in which case, someone will be able to look at what I've done and have a list of what you shouldn't do.
+Or I'll do everything wrong, in which case, maybe someone will be able to look at what I've done and have a list of what you shouldn't do.
 Win win.

 #### Some assumptions...

-I assume an understanding of [Reflex] and [FRP].
-If you don't know [FRP] or [Reflex] yet, or you find yourself a bit lost at times, I recommend the [Reflex Introduction][ReflexIntro] series by Dave Laing, and if you're keen, the [Functional Reactive Programming][ManningFRP] book by Stephen Blackheath and Anthony Jones is a wonderful resource.
+I assume a 'dabblers' understanding of [Reflex] and [FRP].
+If you don't know [FRP] or [Reflex] yet, or you find yourself a bit lost at times, I recommend the [Reflex Introduction][ReflexIntro] series by Dave Laing.
+If you're keen, the [Functional Reactive Programming][ManningFRP] book by Stephen Blackheath and Anthony Jones is a wonderful resource.

 ### Why a date picker?